icedwater/pytest-book/ch1/README.md

 provide more alternatives to `-s`.
 Of course, `--version` doesn't appear in test code either.

+## Marker Expressions (MARKEXPR)

+Marker expressions are passed to the `-m` argument to select a subset of tests to be run.
+They produce warnings in 5.3.5 unless [registered][rme] in `pytest.ini` first.

 ## Traceback styles

 Traceback styles provided different ways to display failing tests, which